legal resources necessary to hold negligent facilities accountable.

 The surveyors interviewed in Licensed Practical Nurse (LPN) who revealed that “someone called 911 and [a Registered Nurse] called the Physician.”
 The LPN said that “she only talked to the Unit Manager [and] did not call the daughter or family.”
 The facility Director of Nursing revealed that “the daughter told the hospital she was not notified [when her loved one] was sent to the hospital by the facility.
 The Director of Nursing stated that she was not able to find any documentation that the daughter was notified, and it should be in the chart.”

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 We can start on your case today to ensure you receive compensation for your damages.
 All information you share with our law offices will remain confidential.